pixpilot/scaffoldfy/docs/VARIABLES.md

 ## Variable Definition

-Variables can be defined at two levels:

-1. **Top-level (global) variables**: Defined at the top level of the configuration, available to all tasks
+Variables are defined at the root level of the configuration and are available to all tasks.
-2. **Task-scoped variables**: Defined within a specific task, available only to that task

-### Top-Level (Global) Variables
+### Root-Level Variables

-Top-level variables are defined in the `variables` array at the root of your configuration.
-They are automatically available to **all tasks**.
+Root-level variables are defined in the `variables` array at the root of your configuration.
+They are available to **all tasks**.

 ```json
 {